cbrennanpoole/Qualitative-Self/README.md

     - Financial reports.
 44. Cross Functional Relationships :
 `Knowledge of the Truth; ok - this one is an attribution with Wind; just checking your state of 'woke'`<br>
-    - of and ability to articulate to senior management  the
+    - Of and ability to articulate to senior management  the
-    - benefits of supporting cross-functional objectives to
+    - Benefits of supporting cross-functional objectives to
-         1. achieve the business plan.
+         1. Achieve the business plan.
 45. Deep Ecommerce knowledge; understands the `Digital Customers Landscape`<br>
-    - or Journey.
+    - Or Journey.
 46. Understands industry research and trends and `anticipates variables`<br>
-    - future customer &
+    - Future customer &
         1. Market needs.
 47. Drives Innovation.
-48. Strategic Thinker.`positive influencer`<br>
+48. Strategic Thinker.`positive influencer`and<br>
-    - and negotiator.
+    - Negotiator.
     - Shopper knowledge.
 49. Adaptability.
 50. Project management : `task - driven affect leader`<br>